Blog · Technical

 How to structure them

-How metafields feed Product JSON-LD
+Wiring metafields into Product JSON-LD

 <script type="application/ld+json">